 2. Navigating the Investment World

 Investing isn’t simple!
 Mutual funds, IRAs, stocks, bonds: Is your head spinning yet?
-You don’t need to become an investment specialist yourself when you have a financial advisor to support and guide you.
+You don’t need to become an investment specialist when you have a financial advisor to support and guide you.

 A seasoned professional knows how to navigate the roller coaster of the investment world to protect your assets and help your money work hard.
-Your financial advisor will tackle investments from an objective point of view in order to make the most logical decisions for your wallet.
+Your financial advisor will tackle investments from an objective point of view to make the most logical decisions for your wallet.

 Read about micro-investing and how to get started with our complete guide: Micro-Investing: What It Is, Why It’s for You and How to Start.